MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ## Summon the Main menu whenever you need to start an activity or switch activities

-When you're working with complex machinery in a busy environment, you need the right holographic information at your fingertips to help you with your work, but you also need to be able to clear holographic content quickly to move forward with your work.
+When you're working with complex machinery in a busy environment, you need the right holographic information at your fingertips to help you with your work, but you also need to be able to clear holographic content quickly to focus on the task at hand.
 The Main menu makes it very quick and easy to access the information you need but also helps avoid holographic clutter because it doesn't follow you around in your environment.
-To switch activities, you don't have to remember where you put the Main menu—**just look at the palm of your hand again to bring the Main menu to you**.
+For example, if you're on a call and working with a guide, you don't need to remember where the Call window is—**just look at the palm of your hand again to bring the Main menu to you**.

 ![Animation of opening the Main menu.](media/1-Handed.gif "Animation of opening the Main menu")